Table of Contents:

 The construction industry has recovered tremendously and is now expected to grow by 6% by the end of next 2024.
 Your business could also grow if you have additional cash from your ERC refund to invest in your operations.

 To learn more about typical refund amounts, check out The ERC & Innovation Refunds by the Numbers.

-IR has helped businesses across all industries claim over $5 billion.
+IR has helped businesses across all industries claim substantial payroll tax refunds.
 If eligible, our independent network of tax professionals provide:

 ● Guidance regarding documentation